sosiristseng/sosiristseng.github.io/docs/school/computational-cognitive-neuroscience.md

 ### Levels (scales) of nervous system
 * Focused on mesoscopic scale (neurons and synapses) in this course

-## Builidng a brain with math models
+## Building a brain with math models

 Why?

-> Feymann: What I canot create, I do not understand.
+> Feymann: What I cannot create, I do not understand.
 >
 > 1. Understanding brain functions -> health (AD, PD, HD)
 > 2. AI modeling and applications